 - take about 3.5 tbsp worth of dough, roll it into a log shape, bring the ends together and seal them together as best as you can! as you can see with my bagels, they are not perfectly uniform, and that’s totally fine!

-- brush the top with avocado oil, dip the top of the bagel in everything bagel seasoning and bake at 400 degrees for 18-20 minutes. i left mine in for 18ish.
+- brush the top with avocado oil, dip the top of the bagel in everything bagel seasoning and bake at 400 degrees for about 15 minutes (possibly a couple minutes less or more depending on size). if on the smaller side, bake 15.

 - store the bagels at room temperature in an airtight container for up to a couple of days, but they’re definitely best on the same day, not going to lie. they will become harder and harder as time goes on, so you may just have to warm them up if you’re not toasting!